 From providing over $3 million in college scholarships and savings bonds to students every year, to encouraging elevation of the Department of Veterans Affairs to the president's cabinet, the VFW is there.

-The Department has recently begun hosting the Mid-Mo Military Family Pantry at our Department Headquarters, 3401 Knipp Drive, Jefferson City, MO.
+The Department hosts the Mid-Mo Military Family Pantry at our Department Headquarters, 3401 Knipp Drive, Jefferson City, MO.
 The Pantry is open on Thursdays from 4:00 to 6:00 pm.
 However, if a veteran or his family is in immediate need, they can call the Department office at 573-636-8761 for assistance.
-Recently a freezer was donated and we will be accepting cold food donations.
-Below is a link to a recent article published by the News Tribune.
+We will do accept cold food donations.

 The POW/MIA Chairman, Joe Cerchi, would like those posts whose Auxiliary goes "above and beyond" in their support of VFW POW/MIA Programs to send an email to him outlining what makes them special so that their efforts may be recognized.